University of Priština (North Mitrovica)

-The University of Priština (Универзитет у Приштини) is a public university in Kosovo with a temporary seat in North Mitrovica.
+The University of Priština (Универзитет у Приштини) is a public university in Kosovo which is based in North Mitrovica.

 It is the post-secondary institution that emerged after the disestablishment of the Serbian-language University of Pristina as a result of the Kosovo War.
-Despite its official name, it is also referred to as the University of Kosovska Mitrovica after its temporary relocation to North Mitrovica in 2001.
+Despite its official name, it is also referred to as the University of Kosovska Mitrovica after its relocation to North Mitrovica in 2001.

 History

 The original university (University of Priština) was established in the city of Priština, SAP Kosovo, Socialist Republic of Serbia, SFR Yugoslavia, for the academic year 1969–70 and functioned until 1999.
 In 1999, it consisted of 14 faculties with around 18,000 students and over 1,300 faculty and staff members.
 However, owing to political upheaval, war, successive mutual expulsions of faculty of one ethnicity or the other, and resultant pervasive ethnic-based polarization, currently, there are two separate, disjoint institutions, both using the same name, albeit each notated idiosyncratically, to reflect their polarized ethnic identity and divergent physical locations, separate Albanian and Serbian entities.